 The primary purpose of the Traffic Unit is to provide for the safety of motorists and pedestrians utilizing public and private conveyances in the City of Scotts Valley.
 To achieve safer streets, officers utilize a three pronged approach known as the "Three E’s" of traffic safety; education, enforcement and engineering.
 Speed trailer deployment, DUI and Driver License Checkpoints, and warnings issued during enforcement stops are some of the means officers utilize to educate the public regarding unsafe driving practices or conditions.
 Officers take enforcement action when unsafe conditions require such measures.

-The Scotts Valley Police Department Traffic Unit is currently staffed with one motor sergeant and one motor officer.
+The Scotts Valley Police Department Traffic Unit is currently staffed with one motor sergeant and two motor officers.

 We conduct DUI/Drivers License checkpoints throughout the city, throughout the year.
 Unlicensed drivers are many more times as likely to be involved in an accident as a licensed driver.